mongodb/docs/README.md

-# docs-mongodb-intellij
+# MongoDB for IntelliJ Plugin Documentation

-This repository contains documentation for the {+intellij-full+}.
+This repository contains documentation for the MongoDB for IntelliJ Plugin.

 ## Report Issues